M-Pauley/zion-metal/README.md

 ---
 ## Part 1
 ### Goals and Concepts: A High-level overview.
+🤔 A good place to start reverse planning this thing. 🤔

 1. Hardware
    - Use hardware that is easily obtained from the usual ~~scumbags~~ sources.
 (Ebay, Maraketplace, etc.)
    - Hardware is what I already have.
 Most is retired/recycled enterprise gear.